 A plan of study is a listing of course work the student intends to take for completion of the degree and an estimated time schedule.
-The student must develop the plan with his/her advisor and advisory committee.
-The Graduate College requires PhD students to file a plan of study with the Graduate College before completing the 27th hour of graduate credit.
+The student must develop the plan with his/her adviser and advisory committee.
+The Graduate College requires PhD students to file a plan of study with the Graduate College before completing the 28th hour of graduate credit.

-Students may download a plan of study form and instructions from the English Graduate Forms web page or the Graduate College downloads page.
-The student should consult with the advisor to complete a draft version of the form.
+Students may download a plan of study form from the Graduate College website.
+The student should have a planning meeting with his or her committee before submitting the form to the Graduate College.

-Planning Meeting: Prior to enrolling in the 28th hour of graduate study, students should schedule a meeting with their advisory committee.
+Planning Meeting: Prior to completing the 28th hour of graduate study, students must schedule a meeting with their advisory committee.
 During that meeting, the student and advisory committee will discuss the student's preparation, professional goals, and plans for graduate study.
 The student and committee should agree upon: